Shifted Symplectic Geometry by Examples: Shifted symplectic (affine) derived schemes

 Following \cref{ex-hfp}, we are going to define the relative (left) derived tensor product (or homotopy pushout) in $\cdga_k^{\le 0}$; in other words, for $C\xrightarrow{g} B$ a morphism in $\cdga_k^{\le 0}$, we are going to derive the functor $-\otimes_C B$. \begin{Definition} Let $C\xrightarrow{f} A$ be another morphism in $\cdga_k^{\le 0}$.
 The relative (left\footnote{We will not explain in these notes the difference between left and right derived functors. }) \emph{derived tensor product} of $A$ and $B$ over $C$ is

 where $C\xrightarrow{\tilde{f}} \widetilde{A}$ is a quasi-free resolution of $f$. \end{Definition} The general formalism of model categories ensures that different choices of resolutions give quasi-isomorphic results. \begin{Remark} Note that the relative tensor product (i.e.~pushout) of commutative algebras is the algebraic incarnation, at the level of functions, of the fiber product (i.e.~pullback) of affine schemes.
 Hence the relative derived tensor product defines a \emph{derived/homotopy fiber product} (often abusively called \emph{derived intersection}) of affine derived schemes.
-Geometrically, if $A=\mathcal O(X)$ and $C=\mathcal O(Z)$, then the quasi-free replacement $C\overset{\tilde{f}}{\longrightarrow} \widetilde{A}\overset{\simeq}{\longrightarrow}A$ gives a factorization $X\to \widetilde{X}\to Z$, where $\tilde{X}\to Z$ is submersive (algebraic geometers would say \emph{smooth}).
+Geometrically, if $A=\mathcal O(X)$ and $C=\mathcal O(Z)$, then the quasi-free replacement $C\overset{\tilde{f}}{\longrightarrow} \widetilde{A}\overset{\simeq}{\longrightarrow}A$ gives a factorization $X\overset{\simeq}{\longrightarrow} \widetilde{X}\longrightarrow Z$, where $\tilde{X}\to Z$ encodes a submersion over $Z$ (algebraic geometers would say a \emph{smooth morphism} to $Z$) together with equations (encoded within the differential) that cut out $X$.
 This very idea dates back to Ciocan-Fontanine--Kapranov \cite[Theorem 2.7.6 \& Subsection 2.8]{Quot}. \end{Remark}

-A nice feature of derived tensor products is that the tangent complex sends derived tensor products to derived fiber products.
-This is built in the construction: the ordinary tangent indeed sends pullback along smooth (i.e.~submersive) morphisms to pullbacks.
+A nice feature of derived tensor products is that the tangent complex sends derived tensor products of finite type connective cdgas\footnote{The more fundamental result is that the cotangent complex sends homotopy pushouts (i.e.~derived tensor products) to homotopy pushouts.
+One then needs to dualize to get the analogous result for tangent complexes, and duality sends pushouts to pullbacks under some finiteness assumption. } to derived fiber products.
+This is built in the construction: the ordinary tangent indeed sends pullbacks along smooth (i.e.~submersive) morphisms to pullbacks.
 Being more precise, if $D:= A \overset{\mathbf{L}}{\otimes_C} B$ then

 \begin{Example} Consider $X=\mathbb{A}^1 \hookrightarrow \mathbb{A}^2= Z$ the affine line embedded into the affine plane as $\{y=0\}$.
 We would like to compute the derived self-intersection of $X$ into $Z$.
 Algebraically, on functions, we have